4 Amazing Benefits of Working Part-Time

 People have been debating the pros and cons of full and part-time jobs since time began (or at least that’s what it feels like).
 More often than not, the responsibilities in a part-time job don’t vary much from full-time positions – the main differences lie in the number of hours spent at work, and the amount of responsibility placed on the employee.

-Within the charity sector, there are several options for part-time jobs which allow you to contribute to the greater good within a schedule that fits within your lifestyle.
-You can work directly with your community, contribute a specialised skill (design, social media, finance, law) or even discover ways to connect with potential supporters.
+Within the charity sector, there are many options for part-time jobs which allow you to contribute to the greater good within a schedule that fits within your lifestyle.
+You can work directly with your community, contribute a specialised skill or even discover ways to connect with potential supporters.
 All of these are jobs that allow you to a) make a living and b) do something good while balancing other life responsibilities.

 When deciding whether you should be working full or part-time, there are four major considerations you must examine: